 Honestly, this is all great news even though it might not seem like it.
 There is so much we can do to improve our gut health, and thereby, our fertility.

-Recent Studies on Fertility and the Gut Microbiome
+Recent Studies In Life Sciences on Male and Female Fertility and the Gut Microbiome

 - Gut microbiota dysbiosis (a poor gut microbiome composition) can increase insulin resistance and the development of polycystic ovary syndrome (PCOS).
 Reference: Silva & Giacobini, 2019.